Common toad: Cultural significance

 The saliva of the toad was considered poisonous and was known as "sweltered venom" and it was believed that it could spit or vomit poisonous fire.
 Toads were associated with devils and demons and in Paradise Lost, John Milton depicted Satan as a toad when he poured poison into Eve's ear.
-The First Witch in Shakespeare's Macbeth gave instructions on using a toad in the concoction of spells:
+The First Witch in William Shakespeare's Macbeth gave instructions on using a toad in the concoction of spells: